Monuments of Kosovo: Mosques

-The Pirinaz Mosque was constructed in the second half of the 16th century.
+Pirinaz Mosque was constructed in the second half of the 16th century.
 It was founded by the Ottoman Vizier, Piri Nazir.
 According to the legend, it is believed that “Stone of Lazar”, which is in the mosque's garden, was used to behead Prince Lazar during the Battle of Kosovo in 1389, who was buried in the same mosque with the Sultan's permission before being moved to Ravanica Monastery in Serbia.

-Fatih Mosque (Also known as The Big Mosque) is located in the oldest part of Pristina, next to Sahat kulla (The clock tower).
+Imperial Mosque (Also known as The Big Mosque) is located in the oldest part of Pristina, next to Sahat kulla (The clock tower).
 It was built in 1461 by Mehmet II Fatih as witnessed by the Arabic engraving above the main door.
 It has a triangle shaped yard and painted floral decorations and arabesques grace the walls and ceiling on the inside.

-Sinan Pasha Mosque is located in Nenkalaja, on the right side of Bistrica river.
+Sinan Pasha Mosque is located in Nenkalaja, on the right side of Lumbardhi i Prizrenit river.
 It was constructed in the beginning of the 17th century.
 Its enormous dome is fitted harmoniously into the square mass of the building whereas its interior is painted in strong light colors, decorated with geometrical designs.
 It is considered to be one of the most important mosques in Kosovo.

-Hadumi's Mosque was constructed by Hadum Sylejman Efendi, in the second part of the 16th century.
+Hadumi Mosque was constructed by Hadum Sylejman Efendi, in the second part of the 16th century.
 It belongs to classical Ottoman era, but yet it has many traditional features involved in its structure.
 This mosque has only one dome and its interior contains many floral paintings.
 It is one of the best examples of the arabesques/baroque style buildings.
 This mosque offers warmth to the city and it is considered to be the most important mosque in Gjakova.
 One special thing about this mosque is that the dome stands above the constructive elements trompe, a particular example for Islamic architecture.